themysticsavages/cloudbot-discord/README.md

 ## Usage

 To get all the commands, type 'c/help'.
+For more detailed help, type a command like 'c/mkdir' and add '/help' to the command.

 ## Recently added features